One of the most unique elements of Epcot is the World Showcase, which is home to a total of 11 countries.

 Between China and Norway, there’s an open area that you can view the nighttime show as well.

-Keep in mind there are some trees in the center of the lagoon as you look on from China, so make sure you find an area with unobstructed views.
+Keep in mind there is an island with some trees in the center of the lagoon as you look on from China, so make sure you find an area with unobstructed views.

 Other reasons China makes a great spot to watch Harmonious: